xalima99/axalib/docs/doc2.md

 id: doc2
 title: Button
 ---
+# Getting Started with Buttons

+A button is component that the user can press to trigger an action.
+All Buttons have normal, active and disabled state.

+_Normal : Normal State of Button
+Active : When the Button is pressed
+Disabled: When the Button is disabled_

 ## Primary Button
 Used to indicate the main action of a page/form which going with the user’s decision on making this action.